 Our atmosphere absorbs the majority of the MIR radiation from astronomical sources.
 The main absorbing molecules are H_2O , CH_4 , CO_2 , CO, O_2 , O_3 .
 However, the atmosphere is quite transparent in two atmospheric windows: the N- and Q-bands.
 They are centered around 10 and 20 μ m, respectively.
 The transmission in the N-band is fairly good at a dry site and becomes particular transparent in the wavelength range between 10.5 and 12.0 μ m.
-However, the transmission of the Q-band is rapidly decreasing with wavelength and can be viewed as the superposition of many sub-bands having a typical spectral coverage of $\Delta\lambda = 1\mu$ m at an average transmission of 60%.
+However, the transmission of the Q-band is rapidly decreasing with wavelength and can be viewed as the superposition of many sub-bands having a typical spectral coverage of $\Delta\lambda = 1\mu$ m at an average transmission of ~60%.
 Observations in this band require low water vapor content in the atmosphere.
 The atmospheric transmission in the N- and Q-bands is displayed in Fig. 2.
+A detailed modelling of both transmission and emission of the atmosphere can be done using ESO's SKYCALC Sky Model Calculator2.